Scholarship of Teaching and Learning (SoTL)

 - To improve student learning by finding better, more engaging ways to teach.

 - To conduct scholarly examination of what takes place inside the classroom, asking questions and collecting evidence on the effectiveness of different methods of teaching.

 - To make the results of this analysis readily available to other scholars, inviting their comment and review, and contributing to knowledge on student learning.

-Consider how you would evaluate your teaching practice(s): Answering questions about teaching and learning requires evaluation of the learning environment.
+Conceptualize which approach will help you understand these practices and their impact: Answering questions about teaching and learning requires evaluation of the learning environment.
 By systematically documenting processes and outcomes, you can learn what is and isn’t working for you and your students.
 At ISoTL, we understand that learning is an evolving process, and support projects through different iterations.
-If you’re unsure, consult with one of our team members about how best to evaluate and research your teaching practice(s).
+If you need more support, consult with one of our team members about how best to evaluate and research your teaching practice(s).
 We’re here to help!

-Share your work with colleagues: It’s important to connect with the UBC community and share lessons learned – both positive and negative – with fellow SoTL practitioners.
+Engage in idea exchange to inform practices: It’s important to connect with the UBC community and share lessons learned – both positive and negative – with fellow SoTL practitioners.
 There are many avenues to disseminate your work at UBC, such as CTLT Institutes, Celebrate SoTL Day, and departmental meetings.
 We also encourage you to attend teaching and learning conferences (funding support is available through the SoTL Dissemination Fund), events and workshops and learn from others doing SoTL work outside of UBC.
-Please get in touch with us for more information and opportunities or sign up for our Newsletter.
+Our resource page offers a sample of research articles as well as SoTL networks and how-to guides.
+You can also view a list of SoTL publications and presentations by the UBC community.
+Please get in touch with us for more information and opportunities, or sign up for our Newsletter.